Natak-Mesh/natakmesh.github.io/real-talk.md

 **2. Reticulum** - Users can use Reticulum applications like Sideband or MeshChat over the WiFi mesh via the onboard Reticulum transport instance.
 These provide chat, pictures, and even voice/video in some instances.
 This allows our nodes to become links in much larger Reticulum based networks if desired.

 **3. Meshtastic** - Independent Meshtastic radio allows long-range LoRa connections with other Meshtastic users and operates just fine as a Meshtastic-only device.
 If users also decide to add the official ATAK Meshtastic plugin, this provides additional capability for long-range ATAK connectivity in parallel to the wifi mesh and allows Natak Mesh users to work with users who use Meshtastic-only for their ATAK connectivity.

+## Current Paths of Work

+1. **TAKServer Integration** - Since we have a Pi as our controlling computer, we are looking at integrating TAKServer onto the radio, opening more options for ATAK users to coordinate.

+2. **EdgeMap Project** - Porting the EdgeMap project onto the radio, offering a simplified situational awareness tool running directly on the radio for users that may want to pivot from ATAK.

+3. **User Created Software** - Since this project is open source, the onboard software currently is relatively simple.
+Our hope is that users will come up with novel uses for the hardware and those can be integrated into future releases.